-- An absence is defined as any time you do not turn in work during a week in which it is assigned. - You are allowed 2 absences for a class that meets during the fall.
+An absence is defined as any time you are not in class.

+You are allowed 2 absences for a class that meets one time a week for 3 hours per period.
 You may be dropped for any absence over the 2 allowed.